indexmod/archive/qa.md

 layout: info
 published: true
 ---
-# Why some articles of Indexmod Encyclopedia non-English?
+# Why some articles of encyclopedia non-English?

-The Indexmod Encyclopedia data core are articles in English, but you can create pages in any language and kept layout matches the [Template](https://indexmod.github.io/encyclopedia/template).
+The Indexmod Encyclopedia data core are articles in English, but you can create pages in any language matching the [Template](https://indexmod.github.io/encyclopedia/template).

-# How can I translate page in Indexmod Encyclopedia?
+# May I translate some page?

 Create copy of the page which you want to be translated.
 Paste [sample of the page](internet-yami-ichi) translated into simplified Russian.